Robert Pigozzi

 Robert Pigozzi Perdomo (born 13 September 1997) is a Dominican water skier.
 He won the gold medal in Water skiing at the 2019 Pan American Games and the silver in 2023.
-He have won gold medals in the 2017 and the 2022 Bolivarian Games.
+He has won gold medals in the 2017 and the 2022 Bolivarian Games.

 Personal and early life

 His parents are Mario Pigozzi, Italian and Niurkys Perdomo.
 He started practicing water skiing guided by his father.
 In his early years he also practiced football and baseball.
 He studied digital communications at Universidad APEC.

 He is sponsored by Nautique Boats since 2019.

 Career

 2015—2016

 He became 2015 World Junior Waterski Championships, held at Bujama, Peru setting a U17 world record with the 3.50/58/10.75 mark from the first round.
 He participated in the Water skiing at the 2015 Pan American Games, ranking sixth in the preliminary round and eight in the final of the slalom competition.

 Because of his 2015 and 2016 results, the International Waterski & Wakeboard Federation selected him to participate in the 2017 World Games.